5G-MAG/rt-common-shared/avcodec-build/README.md

 Helper script to build ffmpeg libraries for Android.
 The script is intended for use on Linux & Mac OSX.
 On Windows, building is supported through WSL, or else using the Dockerfile.
-In Windows, please use PowerShell (not Git Bash)
+In Windows, please use PowerShell (not Git Bash).

 ***build.sh* usage :**